 Orthopaedic Implant Wear Testing & Tribology

-Our orthopaedic wear and fatigue Center of Excellence (CoE) was designed to offer support to OEMs.
-Our CoE is equipped with all of the testing rigs and analytical instruments required to produce the data our clients need - but it is our dedicated team of expert scientists and engineers that really provide the value.
+Our orthopaedic wear and fatigue Center of Excellence (CoE) was designed to offer support to Original Equipment Manufacturers (OEMs).
+Our CoE is equipped with all the testing rigs and analytical instruments needed to produce the data our clients need - but it is our dedicated team of expert scientists and engineers that really supply the added value.

-With over a hundred years of experience spread throughout our team, you gain access to orthopaedic engineers, regulatory specialists, analytical chemists, polymer scientists, metallurgists, dedicated wear simulation experts, powders experts and more.
-Not to mention the ceramics expertise that our company was founded on over 100 years ago, an area of expertise that is still present in our advanced ceramics offering today.
+With over a hundred years of experience spread throughout our team, you gain access to orthopaedic engineers, regulatory specialists, analytical chemists, polymer scientists, metallurgists, dedicated wear simulation experts, and powders experts.
+Not to mention the ceramics expertise that our company was founded upon over 100 years ago, an area of expertise that is still present in our advanced ceramics offering today.

 If you are looking to: